norczar/profiles-rest-api/README.md

 Profiles REST API course code (Udemy)

 Django app and db (Postgres) are containarized.
-To build and run it in dev environment use "docker-compose up" command (do not use docker-compose in production!)
+To build and run it in dev/"pseudo" production environment use "docker-compose up" command (do not use docker-compose in production!)

 ## API functinalities:
 - Create new profile (handle registration of new users, validate profile data)